 How Rare Is It?

-Laryngeal clefts are a rare disorder.
-However, research has found type 1 clefts are more common than originally believed and affect up to 7.6 percent of children with chronic respiratory symptoms who have their airway scoped under anesthesia.*
+In fact, mild laryngeal clefts are found in up to 7.6 percent of children with chronic respiratory symptoms who have their airway scoped under anesthesia.*

 *International Journal of Pediatric Otorhinolaryngology, 2014.